Knitted and Crocheted Gift Ideas & Free Gift Tags

 Or you can click on the buttons below to get the printables you want.
 A window will open where you pop in your email address and I’ll send you the link to the free, printables:

-Clicking this button will have the knit washcloth & dishcloth wraps, as well as the circle knit gift tags sent to your email inbox.
+Clicking this button will have the knit washcloth & dishcloth wraps and the circle knit gift tags sent to your email inbox.

 Another gift tag option is this knit care tag.
 You can detail the yarn fiber content and the washing instructions on this tag.